US announces diplomatic boycott of Winter Olympics in China over human rights

 Beijing has repeatedly blasted any talk of a boycott, denouncing it as an affront to the "Olympic spirit" while denying any wrongdoing in its human rights record.

-“U.S. politicians continue to hype diplomatic boycotts of the Beijing Winter Olympics.
-They are completely wishful-thinking, grandstanding and politically manipulative,” said Chinese Foreign Ministry spokesperson Zhao Lijian.
+"U.S. politicians continue to hype diplomatic boycotts of the Beijing Winter Olympics.
+They are completely wishful-thinking, grandstanding and politically manipulative," Chinese Ministry of Foreign Affairs spokesperson Zhao Lijian said at a press conference Monday, ahead of the Biden administration's announcement.

-It’s also unclear if any American officials were formally invited to the games, where they usually attend the opening or closing ceremonies.
-Zhao said Monday that “American politicians” were not invited, without specifying who exactly or whether foreign delegations in general were.
+It's also unclear if any U.S. officials were formally invited to the Games, where they usually attend the opening or closing ceremonies.
+Zhao said Monday that "American politicians" were not invited, without specifying who exactly or whether foreign delegations in general were.

 Biden has tried to stabilize U.S.-Chinese relations, which have nosedived in recent years as Washington has grown increasingly concerned about Chinese aggression.
 He and Chinese leader Xi Jinping held a meeting last month via video teleconference, marking small progress on issues like China's travel bans on dual citizens and journalists visas.